rust-stuco/lectures/week11/slides.md

 # Mutexes in Rust

-Unlike in C, mutexes in Rust actually wrap values.
+Unlike in C, mutexes in Rust actually *wrap* values.

 ```rust
 let x = Mutex::new(0);
 let x_data = x.lock().unwrap();
 ```
+* This allows the typechecker to verify that the lock is acquired before accessing a value (and eliminates a class of bugs)
 * `x_data` is a `MutexGuard` type.
   * It has deref coercion, so one can operate on it just like it was the actual data
 * When `x_data` is dropped, the mutex will be unlocked.